2 Days in Lisbon: A Compact, Comprehensive Lisbon Itinerary

 All of these neighbourhoods are included in Day 1’s outline for my thoughts of what to do in Lisbon for 2 days, and they each offer the historic charm and the somewhat nearby locale to the main attractions during your visit.

-Feel free to take a peek at a property that might be a good fit for you!
+Feel free to take a peek at the map below to find a place that might be a good fit for you!

 Lisbon Transportation